-Taxi: Taxi ranks are located in front of both terminals and include Airport Taxi (tel: +358 100 4800) and Yellow Line (tel: +358 600 555 555) – a full list of providers is available on the airport’s website.
+Taxi: Taxi ranks are located in front of both terminals and include Airport Taxi Yellow Line (tel: +358 600 555 555) – a full list of providers is available on the airport’s website.
 The journey time to Helsinki is about 30 minutes, while the fare is around €50.

 There are ATMs and currency exchange kiosks in the arrival and departure areas of both terminals.

-There are plenty of restaurants, cafés and bars in both terminals, including a 24-hour fast-food restaurant in the Terminal 2 arrival area and a round-the-clock café in Terminal 2 Departures.
+There are plenty of restaurants, cafés and bars in both terminals, including fast food, freshly-made sandwiches, a cocktail bar, and an Irish pub.

 There are numerous shops at Helsinki-Vantaa Airport selling designer items, electronics, duty-free goods and souvenirs such as woollen jumpers, Moomin gifts, liquorice sweets and cloudberry jam.

-Children’s playrooms are available at departure gates 16, 20, 30 and 38.
+Children's playrooms are available at departure gates 16, 20, 30 and 52.
 A pharmacy is on hand in Terminal 2 Arrivals to deal with minor medical issues.
-An on-site spa area includes a pool, saunas and a massage service.
+A massage service is also available, as well as a scenic terrace and book swap.